 By contrast, the view that advertising helps consumers identify the products they prefer draws its power from the notion that all advertising is usefully informative, regardless of content.
 Much advertising, of course, seems to provide little in the way of useful product information, making it hard, at least at first glance, to justify in information terms.
 An advertisement showing Santa drinking Coke conveys neither information about the characteristics of the product nor even information about the product's existence to all but the tiny minority of Americans who have never heard of Coke.
-Proponents of the information that the advertiser is willing to spend money promoting the product, and that in turn informs consumers that the advertiser believes that the product will be pleasing enough to consumers to cover the cost of the advertising.
+Proponents of the informative view argue, however, that the bare existence of advertising itself conveys the information that the advertiser is willing to spend money promoting the product, and that in turn informs consumers that the advertiser believes that the product will be pleasing enough to consumers to cover the cost of the advertising.